hkirk/swtafp-slides/slides/05/property-based-testing.md

     ordered xs ==> ordered (insert x xs)
 ```

 Can give fewer tests - if many inputs are moved.
-Custom generators could be an altertive
+Custom generators could be an altertive<!-- .element: class="fragment" -->

 ----